Pardot Integration Mini-Series #3: Logging Pardot Emails in Salesforce

 Emails sent from Pardot can be made visible in Salesforce in two ways.
 First, Pardot provides a Pardot Activities section on the Lead and Contact pages which surfaces any emails sent, opens, clicks, page visits, and a number of other actions.
 This gives the sales rep a window into the actions the prospect takes.
 Secondly, Pardot emails can be logged as Salesforce Activity records and appear in the Activity History section on a Lead or Contact’s detail page.
 The benefit of the section option is that you can run reports and dashboards in Salesforce on this activity.

 This leads nicely into our next consideration: what emails you need to report on in Salesforce.
 If it’s visibility for sales reps you are after, the Pardot Activities section will be fine and you do not need to log the email formally in Salesforce.
 For one my clients, Teleperformance, it was critical that sales reps receive credit in Salesforce on their monthly Activity report for emails that Pardot sent out under their name.
 Therefore, it was necessary to log the emails as Activities in Salesforce.
 Another client, only wanted to report and give credit to sales reps that sent emails through Salesforce Engage.
 For the latter use case we ensured the default setting in the Salesforce connect was intact.
 This setting only logs one-to-one emails as Activities in Salesforce (which include those sent with Salesforce Engage).
 This struck a nice balance between logging all emails from Pardot versus only emails that the sales reps sent out themselves through Salesforce Engage.
+Learn more from VALiNTRYcrm how your company can get more from your Salesforce CRM.

 If sales reps are not using Engage (although I recommend they do so), and are instead using their email client, Pardot has various email clients plugins.
 These plugins will log the email in Pardot (and also create a prospect in Pardot).
 From Pardot, the email can be subsequently synced to Salesforce as an Activity if the one-to-one email logging setting is checked in the connector.